NEONSCREENS/flutter-result-monad/README.md

+# Result Monad
+This is a fork from [HankG/dart-result-monad](https://gitlab.com/HankG/dart-result-monad/) for which we are grateful.
+I have added some features and fixed some bugs.

+# Docs
 A Dart implementation of the Result Monad found in Rust and other languages.
 This models either success (ok) or failure (error) of operations to allow for more expressive result generation and processing without using exceptions.